Previous dayApril 30, 2026Next day

 6.8 km17--✓ ReviewedUSGS →

-At 22:43 UTC on April 30, 2026, a magnitude 2.8 tremor occurred 14 km N of Morgan Hill, CA. Nearby residents submitted 17 felt reports to the USGS DYFI platform.
-The event originated approximately 6.8 km below the surface, classifying it as shallow crustal.
+The USGS recorded this magnitude 2.8 earthquake 14 km N of Morgan Hill, CA at 22:43 UTC on April 30, 2026.
+17 people reported feeling the earthquake via the USGS Did You Feel It? system.
+At a depth of 6.8 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 37.258°N, -121.630°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 37.258°, -121.630°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-30